adijindal30/Big-Data-Analysis-Dask-df/README.md

 we can analyse the words which are most common in "title"

 ### compute effect of the time on total up votes
+This answer the question about, at which point of time one should create the headlines

 ### Effect of over 18 posts on up votes
+By comparing graph we can whether over 18 posts has any effect on getting more votes.